-The Bonds, when issued, will constitute valid and legally binding obligations of Paseo del Este Municipal Utility District No. I (the "District" or, in its capacity as the Master District pursuant to the Master District Contract (as defined herein), the "Master District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
+The Bonds, when issued, will constitute valid and legally binding obligations of Paseo del Este Municipal Utility District No. 6 (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
 The Bonds are obligations solely of the District and are not obligations of the State of Texas, El Paso County, the City of El Paso or any entity other than the District.
 Investment in the Bonds is subject to special considerations described herein.
-See "RISK FACTORS."
+See "RISK FACTORS.'

-The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by McCall.
-Parkhurst & Horton L.L.P., Austin.
-Texas, Bond Counsel.
+The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
 Certain legal matters will be passed upon for the District by Winstead PC, Dallas, Texas as Disclosure Counsel.
-Delivery of the Bonds through the facilities of DTC is expected on or about December 1, 2022.
+Delivery of the Bonds through the facilities of DTC is expected on or about August 16, 2022.

-BIDS DUE: October 26, 2022 at 8:00 A.M., Mountain Daylight Time in El Paso, Texas BID AWARD: October 26, 2022 at 11:30 A.M., Mountain Daylight Time in El Paso, Texas
+BIDS DUE: July 14, 2022 at 8:00 A.M., Mountain Daylight Time in El Paso, Texas securities laws of any such jurisdiction the qualification under registration prior to would be unlawful such e which

+BID AWARD: July 14, 2022 at 2:00 P.M., Mountain Daylight Time in El Paso, Texas